 Royal Palace and the Silver Pagoda sit side by side on Sothearos Boulevard and while they are two separate complexes, they are visited as one.

 Cambodia’s Royal Palace complex was begun by King Norodom I (ruled 1860-1904) in 1886, when the capital was moved to Phnom Penh.
-Most buildings were completed before World War I, with involvement by French administrators and Thai designers and architects.
+Most buildings were completed before World War I, with involvement by French administrators and local designers and architects.
 French influence can be seen in the formal gardens which enhance the palace, and there are some European-style buildings on the grounds.
 Now Royal Palace is a home to His Majesty Preah Bat Samdech Preah Sihamoni, King of Cambodia.

 Royal palace has four gates.
 The eastern Victory Gate leads directly to the entrance of the throne hall and is used only by royalty and VIPs.
 The northern or funeral gate is only opened after the death of a monarch.
 After being embalmed, the monarch’s body is kept in state at the palace for three months, with the face hidden by a one-kilogram solid gold mask, before being taken out via this gate.
 The west or executing gate was used by condemned prisoners exiting the palace to be killed.
 The southern gate is reserved for use by commoners and it is through this gate the public reaches the Silver Pagoda.